blindzero/working-nicely-with-windows/git-with-multiple-ssh-keys-on-windows-openssh.md

 So I personally was very curious what will happen now as Microsoft announced to implement the standard OpenSSH for Windows end of 2018.

+## Downsides

+As always, it seems that there are the following downsides of this procedure:

+* __Git Bash not working__: It seems as setting GIT_SSH to Windows OpenSSH ssh.exe is breaking ssh_askpass.
+All tests with setting SSH_ASKPASS / GIT_ASKPASS, DISPLAY or git config credential helpers and askpass vars didn't work.

+* __VSCode remote SCM commands not working__: You can use VSCode terminal window to fire git remote commands (git pull, git push, ...).
+When using the SCM provider's icons VSCode seems not to be able to ask for key passphrase.
+(No, I am _NOT_ recommending to use SSH Keys without passphrase....)

+* __Not working with agent__: it seems that ssh-agent is not considered by git command...for whatsoever reasons

 ## TLDR;

 1. __Install Windows OpenSSH__ client _AND_ server component